Stormwater Permit For Construction Activity

 SWPPP Development

-MS4 SWPPP Acceptance
+MS4 SWPPP Acceptance or MS4 No Jurisdiction

 eNOI

-- User guides and help on registering for the portal are available on the NYSDEC nForm information webpage:
+- User guides and help on registering for the portal are available on the NYSDEC nForm information webpage.

 - Required eNOI attachments (note that these forms are available to download directly from the eNOI in the DEC nForm Portal):